Deena Mohamed: Harassmap Consent Campaign

 A 2018 social media campaign that includes a series of short comics, in collaboration with Harassmap, about consent.
 Each comic strip discusses consent in various contexts.
 The lead for this project was Rebecca Chiao, the co-founder of Harassmap, a project aimed to bring awareness to sexual violence in Egypt.

 Center for Applied Human Rights Comics

 A series of comic strips, illustrated by Mohamed, in which each depicts the response, from human rights defenders, to "What factors make you feel secure and insecure?".
 This project was in collaboration with The Centre for Applied Human Rights at the University of York and was led by Dr. Alice Nah.

 Google Doodle

 In January 2020 Deena Mohamed was commissioned by Google to make Mufidah Abdul Rahman's 106th Birthday Doodle.

+YouTube "Yoodle"

+In May, 2025 Mohamed was commissioned to make a "Yoodle" celebrating the Arab dessert kunafa.
+The doodle appeared on YouTube's homepage exclusively in the Middle East, Europe, Australia, and New Zealand on May 18, 2025.
+It was illustrated by Mohamed and animated by freelance 2D animator Katherine Pryor.

-Awards
+Awards and recognition

-Best Graphic Novel and the Grand Prize at Cairo Comix Festival in 2017, for her first installment in Shubeik Lubeik.
+Best Graphic Novel and the Grand Prize at Cairo Comix Festival in 2017, for her first installment of Shubeik Lubeik.
 In 2019 Mohamed received a McDowell fellowship for literature.

+Shubeik Lubeik has received widespread media praise.